kegner/game-tracker-nodejs-vue/README.md

 #### Build the Node JS backend with the frontend

+* For the first time building, run `npm install` in both the root and `/client` folders to install the npm dependencies.
 * `npm run build` will build the Vue app in the `/client/dist/` folder.
 * `npm start` to run the app.